 Globalization - This track focuses on the spatial aspects of the social, economic, and environmental forces reshaping cultures at the global, regional, and local levels.
 This track is intended for students seeking employment with international business firms, governmental or non-governmental agencies.

-Planning - This technical-oriented track prepares majors for employment in industry and in government as land use and environmental planners.
+Planning - This technically oriented track prepares majors for employment in industry and in government as land use and environmental planners.
 Students are trained to analyze spatial data, usually in concert with geographic information systems technology, to help solve social, economic, environmental, and political problems at multiple scales.
 The program combines the fields of geography with political science, so students are prepared for the political aspects of planning.
 An internship is required.

 All tracks include classes in the major areas of economic, physical and cultural geography, as well as techniques of geographical analysis.